MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/how-to-guides-spring-data-cosmosdb.md

 ## Available features

-The following sections describe the features currently available.
+The following sections describe the features that are currently available in the Spring Data Azure Cosmos DB SDK.

 ### CrudRepository and ReactiveCrudRepository support